eduHackSh/add_users/README.md

     user: user id
     passwd: user password

-Libraries used: smtplib, ssl, system, os, subprocess, email.message, re, dotenv, time.
+Modules and libraries used: smtplib, ssl, system, os, subprocess, email.message, re, dotenv, time, string.

 The program have several things to improve (ignoring that the code is a bit disorganized, the spainglish, etc etc).
 A example to add: include the user groups.
 That's why I leave it here so you can improve it if you want :).